On generalized deformation problems: Abstract

 \section{Abstract}

-Let $(R,m)$ be a Noetherian local ring, and $I$ an $R$-ideal such that $\pd_R R/I<\infty$.
+Let $(R,\mathfrak{m})$ be a Noetherian local ring, and $I$ an $R$-ideal such that $\pd_R R/I<\infty$.
 If $R/I$ satisfies a property $\mathcal{P}$, it is natural to ask if $R$ would also have the property $\mathcal{P}$, we call this the generalized deformation problem.
 Our paper gives some properties that hold for the generalized deformation problems.
 There are two main parts in this paper.
-The first part is about F-singularities in the generalized deformation problems.
+The first part is about $F$-singularities in the generalized deformation problems.
 Motivated by Aberbach's work, we show that if every maximal regular sequence on $R/I$ is Frobenius closed, then every regular sequence on $R$ is Frobenius closed.
 Moreover, under mild assumptions, Frobenius closed can be replaced by tightly closed.
-By these two results, we solve the generalized deformation problems for F-injectivity in the Cohen-Macaulay case and F-rationality under mild assumptions.
-Namely, if $R$ is a Noetherian local ring of characteristic $p$, and $I$ an $R$-ideal such that $\pd_R R/I<\infty$, then if $R$ is Cohen-Macaulay and $R/I$ is F-injective, then $R$ is F-injective.
-If $R$ is excellent and $R/I$ is F-rational, then $R$ is F-rational.
+By these two results, we solve the generalized deformation problems for $F$-injectivity in the Cohen-Macaulay case and $F$-rationality under mild assumptions.
+Namely, if $R$ is a Noetherian local ring of characteristic $p$, and $I$ an $R$-ideal such that $\pd_R R/I<\infty$, then if $R$ is Cohen-Macaulay and $R/I$ is $F$-injective, then $R$ is $F$-injective.
+If $R$ is excellent and $R/I$ is $F$-rational, then $R$ is $F$-rational.
 The second part is about some basic properties of rings in arbitrary characteristic.
 We prove that if $R$ is a Noetherian local ring, $I$ an $R$-ideal such that $\pd_R R/I<\infty$, then if $R/I$ is $S_k$, $R_k+S_{k+1}$, normal, reduced or a domain, then so is $R$.